rhymeyang/Se/docs/304/101_Introduction.md

 ### 4. Vehicle-to-Everything (V2X) Communication Vulnerabilities

-Scenario: Future vehicles will communicate with other vehicles, road infrastructure, and pedestrians via V2X systems.
+**Scenario**: Future vehicles will communicate with other vehicles, road infrastructure, and pedestrians via V2X systems.
 An attacker could send falsified V2X signals, causing a vehicle to misinterpret road conditions, such as stopping suddenly or accelerating in dangerous situations.

-Potential Impact: Disruption in V2X communications could cause traffic accidents, gridlock, or interfere with autonomous vehicle operations.
+**Potential Impact**: Disruption in V2X communications could cause traffic accidents, gridlock, or interfere with autonomous vehicle operations.

-Mitigation:
+**Mitigation**:

 - Encrypt all V2X communications and use digital certificates to authenticate messages.